Giulio Andreotti

-Giulio Andreotti (/ˌɑːndreɪˈɒti/ AHN-dray-OT-ee; /it/; 14 January 1919 – 6 May 2013) was an Italian politician and statesman who served as the 41st prime minister of Italy in seven governments (1972–1973, 1976–1979, and 1989–1992), and was leader of the Christian Democracy party and its right-wing; he was the sixth-longest-serving prime minister since the Italian unification and the second-longest-serving post-war prime minister.
+Giulio Andreotti (/ˌɑːndreɪˈɒti/ AHN-dray-OT-ee, /it/; 14 January 1919 – 6 May 2013) was an Italian politician and statesman who served as the 41st prime minister of Italy in seven governments (1972–1973, 1976–1979, and 1989–1992).
+He was leader of the Christian Democracy party and its conservative faction; he was the sixth-longest-serving prime minister since the Italian unification and the second-longest-serving post-war prime minister.
 Andreotti is widely considered the most powerful and prominent politician of the First Republic.

 Beginning as a protégé of Alcide De Gasperi, Andreotti achieved cabinet rank at a young age and occupied all the major offices of the state over the course of a 40-year political career, being seen as a reassuring figure by the civil service, the business community, and the Vatican.
 Domestically, he contained inflation following the 1973 oil crisis, founded the National Healthcare Service (Sistema Sanitario Nazionale) and combated terrorism during the Years of Lead.
 In foreign policy, he guided Italy's European Union integration and established closer relations with the Arab world.
 Admirers of Andreotti saw him as having mediated political and social contradictions, enabling the transformation of a substantially rural country into the world's fifth-largest economy.
 Critics said he had done nothing to challenge a system of patronage that had led to pervasive corruption.
 Andreotti staunchly supported the Vatican and a capitalist structure and opposed the Italian Communist Party.
 Following the popular Italian sentiment of the time, he supported the development of a strong European community playing host to neoliberal economics.
 He was not opposed to the implementation of the European Social Fund and the European Regional Development Fund in building the European economy.